TNA Impact live results: The Hardys vs. The Righteous Tables match

 Stone caught Luna with a rana that sent her to the floor.
 She hit her with a dive on the floor, but got distracted by Steelz on commentary.
 Luna attacked Stone from behind, then murdered her dead with a powerbomb on the ring apron.

 Luna knocked Stone back to the floor with a dropkick.
 Luna bent Stone’s arms backwards with a surfboard.
-Steelz was pretty back on commentary.
+Steelz was pretty bad on commentary.
 Luna bent Stone’s leg back so her toes touched the back of her head.
 Luna put Stone in a torture rack.
 Stone escaped, but ran right into a big boot from Luna.

 Luna hit a backbreaker, then turned that into a sit-out powerbomb for another near fall.
 Stone caught Luna with a victory roll for a near fall.
 Luna floored Stone with a forearm.
-Stone sent Luna into the turnbuckles with a head scissors, then hit what look like a Sky Twister Press for the victory.
+Stone sent Luna into the turnbuckles with a head scissors, then hit what looked like a Sky Twister Press for the victory.

 Match Result: Jada Stone pinned Dani Luna (10:11).